Flemington Road interchange upgrade

 We are upgrading this busy and complex interchange to improve safety and congestion by building new lanes, upgrading traffic signaling and separating traffic to reduce merging and weaving.

-Changes in late February 2017
+Changes from late February 2017

 Changes expected in April 2017